aleemkirk/wildfire-prediction/README.md

 # Executive Summary

-Four machine learning models were used to predict the occurrence and spread of wildfires across Europe, Africa and Australia.
+Four machine learning models were used to predict the occurrence and spread of wildfires across Europe, Africa, Asia and Australia.
 Both linear and non-linear models were compared, they were L1 Logistic Regression, L2 Logistic Regression, Random Forest and LSTM.

-Overall, the Random Forest model performed the best when predicting t
+Overall, the Random Forest model performed best when predicting the spread of wildfires 8 days into the future. achieving a precision of 86% and recall of 77%.
+Neural networks performed the worst however, this may be attributed to the lack of hyperparameter tuning.

+Logistic regression worked well but failed to capture the wildfire spread in the Asian and Australian continents.
+This is likely due to the linear behaviour of regression models failing to capture the nonlinearities in the wildfire spread.

 # Dataset